Skip to contents

 Reading the curves

 PSOCK parallelises all three phases.
 Each worker process reads only its own longitude slice and builds only its own sub-frame, concurrently, so the I/O and the assembly scale with the worker count too.
-With the file already in the OS cache, those concurrent reads are cheap, and PSOCK keeps gaining past the point where OpenMP has flattened.
+With the file already in the OS cache, those concurrent reads are cheap, and PSOCK keeps gaining past the point where in-process threading has flattened.

 Two caveats keep this from being a blanket “PSOCK wins”: